dailystory/docs/articles/emails/index.md

 description: 'DailyStory email marketing'
 }
 # DailyStory Email Marketing
-DailyStory/s Email Marketing engine sends targeted and personalized email to your [Segments](/segments) and [Contacts](/contacts) in a [Campaign](/campaigns).
+DailyStory's Email Marketing engine sends targeted and personalized emails to your [Segments](/segments) and [Contacts](/contacts) in a [Campaign](/campaigns).
 Emails are sent based on a [Schedule](/campaigns/schedules) or a [Workflow](/campaigns/workflows).
 You can also send individual emails.

-DailyStory tracks and attributes delivery, bounces, opens, clicks, and optouts automatically.
+DailyStory tracks and attributes delivery, bounces, opens, clicks, and opt-outs automatically.

 Unless otherwise configured, email is sent by DailyStory from an @dailystory.net email address.
-However, it is strongly recommend that you configure a custom domain to allow DailyStory to send email securely on your behalf or leverage DailyStory's [Mailgun](/integrations/mailgun), SendGrid or PostMark integrations.
+However, it is strongly recommend that you configure a custom domain to allow DailyStory to send emails securely on your behalf or leverage DailyStory's [Mailgun](/integrations/mailgun), SendGrid or PostMark integrations.

 > Enabling DailyStory to send email securely from your domain increases the likelihood that your email is successfully delivered.
 Otherwise, your sending email address will appear as `[your name]@[your domain].com on behalf of @dailystory.net`